harvard-dce/mh-opsworks/README.md

 the AWS web console.
 Starting the entire cluster takes about 30 minutes the first time.
 Subsequent instance restarts go significantly faster.

-Matterhorn is started automatically, and instances start in the correct order to ensure dependent services are available for a properly provisioned cluster.
+Opencast is started automatically, and instances start in the correct order to ensure dependent services are available for a properly provisioned cluster.

 ### Step 7 - Log in!